Gaggiuino: adding pressure profiling to a Gaggia Classic

 The wiring harness is the critical part.
 Before touching anything, label every connector.
 The photo documentation exists for a reason — connectors that look different are different, but connectors that look identical are not always interchangeable, and reassembling a mains-voltage appliance with two wires swapped is not an experiment you want to run on your kitchen worktop.

 The labeled cable harness is the part that takes patience.
 Every wire that gets intercepted or extended gets a label: position, function, direction.
 This is not because the Gaggia wiring is complex — it isn’t — but because you’re working around 230V components in a confined space, and clarity is the difference between a working machine and a service call.
+The alternative is less fun.

 What the firmware gives you